 Once tapping "Yes" the screen is locked.
-When trying to tap the screen the lock symbol will appear:
+When trying to tap it will show the lock symbol will appear:

 To unlock the screen, tap the screen lock button again and tap "Yes" in the opened dialog box.

 6.6.2 100% O2